 Frank was born in Cushing, Oklahoma to Roy and Mary Gilkey.
 They came to Brighton, Colorado, along with his older brother Charles when Frank was five or six years old.
 He enjoyed a small-town upbringing and felt lucky to have grown up when and where he did.
 As an adult, he and Roy spent many weekends stream fishing or snow skiing.

-To send flowers in memory of Frank Allan Gilkey, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Frank Allan Gilkey, please visit our Heartfelt Sympathies Store.

 Frank attended Denver University and stopped just short of graduating.
 He worked for his father, painting cars before entering the Navy in 1950.
 He was a submariner and had duty on the USS Tilefish and the USS Diodon.